Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• Compared with SPY (34.3%) in the period of the last 3 years, the total return, or performance of -66.2% is lower, thus worse.
+• Compared with the benchmark SPY (113.4%) in the period of the last 5 years, the total return, or performance of -91.8% of ProShares UltraShort Technology is lower, thus worse.

 CAGR:

-• Looking at annual return (CAGR) in of -30.5% in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (10.4%).
+• Looking at the annual return (CAGR) of -39.4% in the last 5 years of ProShares UltraShort Technology, we see it is relatively lower, thus worse in comparison to the benchmark SPY (16.4%)

 Volatility: